CallumBeaney/blogge/content/blog/gawain.md

 The original is bolstered with the plural form's 'ez' to further give the sentence consistency, to tie better __wedez__ with __grevez__. _Greves_ rhymes with _wedez_ and _raiment_ does not with _groves_.
 Line #5 ends with a 'w' in 'warme' and #7 with 'wedez'; lines #6 and #8 sibilant with 'schewen' & 'syngen'.
 Tolkien cannot manage such subtlties while balancing aspects.

-In these two examples I am purposefully terse; summarising in short: these insufficiencies originate not from Tolkien but his task.
+In these two examples I am being purposefully picky and terse; summarising in short: these insufficiencies originate not from Tolkien but his task.

 <br>